shortpatti/aboutme/_docs/ux-writing-samples.md

   - group policies
   - release notes
   - how-tos
-description: Take a look at the before and after samples.
+description: My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
+I am passionate about creating content experiences that help IT Pros achieve more with technology.
+Please take a look at the before and after samples, and you be the judge.
 ---